Hessra-Labs/hessra-sdk.rs/hessra-cli/README.md

 #### Mint Domain-Restricted Identity

 Create a domain-restricted identity token for a subject.
-This requires mTLS authentication (realm identity) and contacts the authorization server:
+This requires authentication as a realm identity (via mTLS or identity token) and contacts the authorization server:

 ```bash
 hessra identity mint \